BotBusterr/.github/profile/README.md

 # Hi there 👋

-Welcome to **Cinetools** — an organization dedicated to building tools around movies.
+Welcome to **BotBuster** — an organization dedicated to building tools around movies.

 ## Projects

-#### CineFetch
+#### BotBuster-API
-CineFetch is an asynchronous Python tool designed to fetch movie data from TMDb.
+An asynchronous Python tool to fetch movie data from TMDb.

-#### CinePy
+#### BotBuster-Discord
-CinePy is a Python‑based movie recommendation system that generates personalized movie suggestions.
+A Discord bot that recommends movies using machine learning based on your watchlist.

 ## Contributing
 Contributions are welcome.
 Issues, feature requests, and pull requests help improve the tools and expand the ecosystem.